Naked Singularities for the Einstein Vacuum Equations: The Exterior Solution: -Self-Similarity and an Outline of the Proof

 Equivalently, for any Ricci coefficient $\psi$ not equal to $\omega$ or null curvature component $\Psi$ not equal to $\alpha$, we have that $\Omega^s\psi$ and $\Omega^s\Psi$ extend continuously to $\{v = 0\}$, where $s$ denotes the signature of $\psi$ or $\Psi$.
 Finally, we note that we will have

 \end{lemma} \begin{proof}This follows in a straightforward manner from the definitions of the various metric components, Ricci coefficients, and curvature components and the fact that

 \end{proof}

-\begin{convention} In the $\left(u,v,\theta^A\right)$ coordinates, the full metric $g$ does not extend continuously to $\{v = 0\}$.
+\begin{convention} In the $\left(u,v,\theta^A\right)$ coordinates, not all components of the metric $g$ extend continuously to $\{v = 0\}$.
 Nevertheless, we will refer to the hypersurface $\{v = 0\}$ with the understanding that along $\{v=0\}$ it only makes sense to consider the quantities listed in~\eqref{regeregerge1} and~\eqref{regeregerge2}. \end{convention}

 Before proceeding, it is useful to note that by differentiating the formulas in~\eqref{scaleinvrelations2} we can produce various relations between the Ricci coefficients.
-We list the most important ones in the lemma below. \begin{lemma} Let $\left(\mathcal{M},g\right)$ be a self-similar solution or a $\kappa$-self-similar solution.
+We list the most important ones in the lemma below. \begin{lemma} Let $\left(\mathcal{M},g_{\mu\nu}\right)$ be a self-similar solution or a $\kappa$-self-similar solution.
 Then we have

 \end{lemma} \begin{proof}See Lemma B.1 of~\cite{scaleinvariant} for the proof in the case of a self-similar solution.
 The same proof works for the $\kappa$-self-similar case. \end{proof}